Ye-Buehler/GDB-ML/README.rst

         :alt: Documentation Status

-Thank you for your interest in this repository, which complements the publication "`Sampling a 32 trillion GDB-20 dataset of drug-like molecules using generative AI models <https://XXX>`_".
+Thank you for your interest in this repository, which complements the publication "`Sampling a GDB-20 database of 32 trillion drug-like molecules by generative artificial intelligence <https://XXX>`_".

 .. image:: https://github.com/Ye-Buehler/XXX.jpg
    :alt: GA